theweebcoders/CommercialBreaker/README.md

 This tool will cut your videos at the black frames, at the intros given by PlexTimestamps, or chapter markers (if you have them), so you can insert commercials and bumps between the breaks.

 **Step 1** Click the "Browse" button next to the Input File field.
-(This will be filled in for you if you used the GUI and did not click the "Don't move my anime (not recommended)" checkbox)
+(This will be filled in for you.
+If you clicked "Move Filtered Shows" in the Prepare Content step you can leave this as is)

 Navigate to the folder containing the videos you want to cut.
 Select the folder and click "Select Folder" at the bottom right of the window.

-**Step 2** Click the "Browse" button next to the Output Directory field (This will be filled in for you if you used the GUI and did not click the "Don't move my anime (not recommended)" checkbox)
+**Step 2** Click the "Browse" button next to the Output Directory field (This will be filled in for you.
+If you clicked "Move Filtered Shows" in the Prepare Content step you can leave this as is)

 Navigate to the folder where you want the cut videos to be saved.
 Select the folder and click "Select Folder" at the bottom right of the window.